FrancoBenedetti/faultrepair/job-workflow.md

       - Service Provider role 3 and 4 can view only
    - Allowed next states:
       - `Confirmed` An optional note can be provided
-      - `Incomplete` A note is required, Theuser could upload images
+      - `Incomplete` A note is required, the user could upload images

 5. **Incomplete** - Client representative (role 1 or role 2) rejects completion
    - Permissions